dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

-## Create the properties for a data model from an Excel file
+## JSON project file: "properties" section from Excel file

 With dsp-tools, the `properties` section used in a data model (JSON) can be created from an Excel file.
 The command for this is documented [here](./dsp-tools-usage.md#create-the-properties-section-of-a-json-project-file-from-an-excel-file).